-Henri René Marie Augustin de la Croix de Castries, 64 Appointed to the Board: March 2016
+Henri René Marie Augustin de la Croix de Castries[†], 64

 Member of the Group Remuneration Committee and the Nomination & Corporate Governance Committee

 Skills and Experience: Henri has more than 25 years' international experience in the financial services industry.
 He joined AXA S.A. in 1989, and then held a number of senior roles, ultimately as Chairman and Chief Executive Officer of AXA S.A.
 Henri was also a Director of AXA UK plc until his departure from the AXA group in September 2016.